-We introduced our 8x8 VoIP telephone service in November 2002.
+We introduced our 8x8 residential VoIP telephone service in November 2002.
 To obtain the service, the customer must enter into a service agreement with us and select a calling plan based on the anticipated use of the service.
 Service plans provide alternatives for minutes of usage, up to an unlimited amount, at varying rates for calls in the United States and Canada that are made to non-8x8 customers.
 Subscribers are charged at a per-minute rate for international calls to non-8x8 customers and, depending on the level of plan selected, may be charged for calls to the PSTN if they exceed the minutes allowed under the chosen plan.
 All of our plans allow for unlimited calling between 8x8 customers, regardless of their location.
-Depending on the service plan selected, 8x8 will either sell or provide at no cost to the customer the 8x8 broadband phone adapter, IP phone or desktop videophone to use with the 8x8 service.
 Each subscriber is assigned a telephone number in any of the area codes and underlying rate centers currently offered by the service.
-We currently offer area codes in 46 U.S. states along with free number porting from the customer's previous service provider to 8x8.
+We currently offer area codes in 48 contiguous U.S. states along with free number porting from the customer's previous service provider to 8x8.
 All 8x8 customers receive access to a variety of telephone features, including voice mail, caller ID, call forwarding, call waiting, 3-way calling, online account management and billing, international call blocking and caller ID blocking.
 We currently offer enhanced 9-1-1, or E-911, service on all 8x8 calling plans with a United States service address.
-An 8x8 E-911 call is routed as 9-1-1 emergency traffic and is accompanied by caller information which enables emergency personnel to ensure that callers receive the exact same response that they receive from 9-1-1 services provided by landline incumbent telephone carriers.
+An 8x8 E-911 call is routed as 9-1-1 emergency traffic and is accompanied by caller information.
 Subscribers may also have toll-free numbers (e.g., 800 numbers) or virtual numbers.
 A virtual number is an additional phone number which will ring through to an existing subscriber line.
 We offer virtual numbers in all of our U.S. rate centers, as well as in certain international countries.
-We also are offering video over IP service using the 8x8 Tango videophone product, which includes all of the voice service plans and features described above plus unlimited video calls to any other 8x8 videophone subscriber anywhere in the world.
+We also offer video over IP service using the 8x8 Tango videophone product, which includes all of the voice service plans and features described above plus unlimited video calls to any other 8x8 videophone subscriber anywhere in the world.